 Candle wax has also been known to cause wax poisoning, presenting symptoms like vomiting and extreme abdominal pain.
 This may not kill you, but it warrants a visit to the emergency room.

 The same candles also contain artificial colorings, essential oils, and other fragrances that can make some people sick.
-Some of those chemicals can also interact with other medication the person is taking and lead to undesired consequences.
+Some of those synthetic chemicals can also interact with other medication the person is taking and lead to undesired consequences.

 However, not all candles or crayons are made of dangerous wax.
 Some are made of plant-based wax like soy or carnauba palm, making them edible and no danger at all (source: FDA).